R-Rothrock/Mantis/readme.txt

 DNS.

                               Building
+Hey, real quick, before you build:
+This project is under the `unlicense`, meaning I'm not liable for any/all immature stupidity you try (or, more correctly, try to do and fail) with my software.
+This isn't Hollywood; go read a book.

+With that out of the way...

 First, for 'production' compilation, you'll need to uncomment lines 9 and 10 of `makefile`.
 Now you'll have to configure options in `src/CNC_host/config.h` to setup the CNC system.
 Now you can run